iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 ## Heap Property

 There are two kinds of _heap_: max-heaps and min-heaps.
-In this case we will discuss only _max-heaps_.
-The **max-heap property** is specified as follows:
+Both heaps must satisfy the _heap property_, and the heap property tells us whether it is a _min-heap_ or _max_heap.
+For _max-heaps_, the **max-heap property** is specified as follows:

 :::note Max Heap Property
 For all nodes except the root: